-God calls you to love your neighbor as yourself.
+God calls you to love your neighbor as yourself, even when they make it difficult.
 These 10 ways to love your neighbor can really help them experience Jesus.

 Get to know the people Jesus puts in your life.
 He has intentionally put them there for a reason and for a season.
 Make the most of it.
 Love them well as he calls you to.

 My goal is to help and equip Christian women like you to live for Jesus by following Matthew 22:37-39: to love God, to love yourself, and to love others.